emptylight370/siyuan-vscodelite-edit/README.md

 - v2.5.2
   - Database style adapt to kanban view
-  - Add custom attribute to hide database add item button
+  - Add _custom attribute_ to hide database add entry button
-  - Add custom attribute to hide database add view button
+  - Add _custom attribute_ to hide database add view button
   - Fixed an issue where consecutive titles in embedded blocks were displayed in a line when the title icon was enabled and the embed block style was not enabled
+  - Apply theme style in bazaar readme table
 - v2.5.1
   - File tree border adapt to mobile
   - File tree indent adapt to mobile